Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Introduction

 In Section~\ref{section:DynamicalPartitions}, we introduce dynamic partitions both in the plane and in the space of external addresses of external addresses and establish a natural bijection between partition sectors in the plane and in the space of external addresses, and investigate the topology of partition sectors.

+In Section~\ref{section:Spiders} we establish the existence of {what we call} \emph{simple dynamic partitions} and show that every post-singularly finite entire function has an iterate that admits a simple dynamic partition.
+An immediate consequence is the existence of an invariant spider for this iterate, and thus the existence of a spider for the original function; this proves Main Theorem~\ref{maintheorem:ExistenceSpiders}.

 In Section~\ref{section:Itineraries}, we introduce itineraries with respect to dynamic partitions.
 Essentially, the itinerary of a point is the sequence of partition sectors into which the point is mapped under iteration of the function.
-However, there are some boundary cases that need to be discussed and certain itinerary need to be identified via an adjacency relation because they are in a certain sense realized by the same point.
+However, there are some boundary cases that need to be discussed and certain itineraries need to be identified via an adjacency relation because they are in a certain sense realized by the same point.

-Section~\ref{section:LandingEquivalence} is the main part of this work.
-We establish the existence of so called simple dynamic partitions and show that every post-singularly finite entire function has an iterate that admits a simple dynamic partition.
-Using these simple dynamic partitions, we describe which (pre\nobreakdash)periodic dreadlocks land together via an explicit equivalence relation on the space of external addresses.
-Essentially, two dreadlocks land together if and only if their external addresses have the same itinerary, but the preperiodic case is a bit more complicated because of the existence of critical points that lie on the boundary of the dynamic partiton.
+Section~\ref{section:LandingEquivalence} is the conclusion of this paper.
+Using the simple dynamic partitions, we describe which (pre\nobreakdash)periodic filaments land together via an explicit equivalence relation on the space of external addresses.
+Essentially, two filaments land together if and only if their external addresses have the same itinerary, but the preperiodic case is a bit more complicated because of the existence of critical points that lie on the boundary of the dynamic partition.
+This yields a proof of Main Theorem~\ref{maintheorem:landingequivalence}.

+\emph{Note.} The concept of \emph{filament} was originally introduced in \cite{BR} under the name of \emph{dreadlock}, and we had used that name also in a first preprint version of this paper.

+\emph{Acknowledgements}.
+This project owes a lot to interesting discussions with many people.
+Anna Miriam Benini and Lasse Rempe developed the concept of filaments and generously shared their expertise with us.
+With Dima Dudko and Kostya Drach we have had many interesting discussions on this project (and more); Kostya also provided most of the pictures.
+Finally, we had valuable discussions with Michael Rothgang especially during the initial phase of the project, which is based on a previous joint paper with him \cite{PRS}.
+We are most grateful to all of them.

-\section{Background and Conventions}
+\section{Background and conventions}

-In this work, if we do not explicitly state something different, we only consider entire functions that are transcendental. \begin{conv} If we speak about an entire function $f$ without further qualification, we mean a \emph{transcendental} entire function. \end{conv}
+Let us start with the following convention. \begin{conv} When we speak about an entire function $f$ without further qualification, we mean a \emph{transcendental} entire function. \end{conv}